nathanmarz/specter-wiki/List-of-Macros.md

 ;; A constructor for the walker navigator which adds the requirement that the ;; structure be an integer to walker's afn predicate => (defnavconstructor walk-ints
-     "Arguments passed to this walker's afn must also be integers to return true."
+     "Arguments passed to this walker's predicate must also be integers to return true."
      [p walker]
      [apred]
      (p #(and (integer? %) (apred %))))